 - Depending on location in the country, an emergency survival kit might be in order (tornado, earthquake or flood prone areas).
 Other types of bad weather usually allow time to prepare (blizzard and hurricane come to mind) so they could assemble necessary items themselves.

 Regarding RX drugs.
 I would advise parents to do research in advance as to the best course of action.
 State to state laws vary, so depending on the class of medication it may not be permissible to bring the prescription to school to be filled there.
 In that case the parent must get the prescription, fill it at home, and figure out the best way to send it securely and discreetly to the student.
 Another option is to get the local clinic at school to write the RX to fill locally.
 Again state law varies so check this all out well in advance.
-Remind students to keep all RX items secured and locked.
+Remind students to keep all RX items secured and locked in a safe like this one Electronic Compact Safe.
 They are often stolen if not secured.
 Another issue might be prescription insurance coverage varying if you leave your home state.
 I advise checking all the restrictions well ahead of time also.

 Will You Be Able to Help Your College-Aged Child In a Medical Emergency?
 (Consumer Reports) – HIPPA authorization, medical power of attorney, durable power of attorney information and links to forms.
 (7/23/16)

 Healthcare proxy, durable power of attorney: Two Documents Every 18-Year Old Should Sign (Forbes.com) (8/14/2014)